Mature Student Status

 - Classes offered throughout the year

-If you are considering George Brown College as a Second Career applicant please
+If you are considering George Brown College as a Better Jobs Ontario applicant please

 Continuing Education Work and College Preparation Course

-There are several course that can help you prepare if you plan to apply for the college.
+There are several courses that can help you prepare if you plan to apply for the college.

 For more information on applying as a mature student, please visit our